 Crystal S. Anderson, Michelle Brew Baxter and Kuylain Howard founded KPK: Kpop Kollective in January 2011 to study, seriously discuss, write about and collect information on Hallyu (Korean Wave) popular culture, particularly K-pop artists and Kdramas, for people around the world.

 The ‘K-pop’ at the center of KPK refers to modern Korean popular music that emerged in the 1990s.
-Blended with Western cultures and directed towards a global audience, K-pop is significant because it is simultaneously a globalized and hybridized Korean mode of cultural production, incorporating elements of Korean and various Western cultures.
+Blended with foreign cultures and directed towards a global audience, K-pop is significant because it is simultaneously a globalized and hybridized Korean mode of cultural production, incorporating elements of Korean and various foreign cultures.
 On one hand, it represents a sophisticated and complex mode of modern Korean culture, shaped by the rapid modernization of Korea.
 On the other hand, it has garnered a global following across ethnic, national, gender and generational lines, making K-pop fandom one of the most diverse subcultures.
 As a part of Hallyu, it has economic and political ramifications, for K-pop culture functions as a vehicle for soft power and profit-making for South Korea.